 Uses and Disclosures for Specialized Government Functions: The practice uses and discloses protected health information for military and veterans activities, national security and intelligence activities, and other activities as required by law.

 Uses and Disclosures in Emergency Situations: The practice uses and discloses protected health information as appropriate to provide treatment in emergency situations.
 In those instances where the practice has not previously provided its Notice of Privacy Practices to a patient who receives direct treatment in an emergency situation, the practice provides the Notice to the individual as soon as practicable following the provision of the emergency treatment.

 Marketing Purposes: The practice does not use or disclose any protected health information for marketing purposes.
 The practice does engage in communications about products and services that encourages recipients of the communication to purchase or use the product or service for treatment, to direct or recommend alternative treatments, therapies, health care providers, or settings of care to the individual.
 These activities are not considered marketing.

-In addition, the practice will/will not contact the individual with appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to the individual.
+In addition, the practice will contact the individual with appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to the individual.